Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/PreReleaseNotes.md

 **Some features of the project-wide actions editor are different, or missing, compared with the Actions Editor window for actions assets.**

 Although the UI to edit the project-wide actions in the Project Settings window is very similar to the Actions Editor for action assets, there are some differences and missing features.
 In particular, the new project-wide actions editor uses a newer UI system, and therefore there are some cosmetic differences such as different icons, and some workflow features are missing such as some of the keyboard shortcuts.
-You also cannot yet access the project-wide actions [through a C# wrapper](Workflow-ActionsAsset.html#referencing-the-actions-asset-through-a-c-wrapper).